Being a translator, researcher, and more: Rakhshanda Jalil at JLF 2022

 Rakhshanda Jalil is an Indian writer, critic, translator, and literary historian.
 Jalil runs an organization called Hindustani Awaaz, devoted to the popularization of Hindi-Urdu literature and culture.

-Excerpts from an interview, conducted by Prakruti Maniar and transcribe by Amritesh Mukherjee.
+Excerpts from an interview conducted by Prakruti Maniar and transcribed by Amritesh Mukherjee.

-How is it to be back for live events on ground?
+How is it to be back for live events on the ground?

 Rakhshanda Jalil: I think we should always aim for live interactions.
 Speaking for myself, I’m a self-employed, independent writer, researcher, translator (and) I think it is a very lonely business.
 It’s all very well saying books are great company and all of that.
 Indeed, they are.
 But every now and then, you wish to step out of your home, your comfort zone, and you need to go out, meet people.
 I think lit fest gives you that opportunity.